 Cobble: Displacement is key

-Although solid rock formations can be very hard and require significant force to break up, cobbles can actually be the most challenging for HDD.
-Because of the variation in size and hardness of material you'll encounter — along with the chance of hole collapse or small rocks jamming up the equipment — there may not be one single hard rock HDD tool that can handle every stretch of your cobble job.
+Although solid rock formations can be very hard and require significant force to break up, cobbles can be the most challenging for HDD.
+Because of the variation in size and hardness of the material you'll encounter — along with the chance of hole collapse or small rocks jamming up the equipment — there may not be one single hard rock HDD tool that can handle every stretch of your cobble job.

 In the Melfred Borzall tool suite, the best choice for drilling through cobble is the Iron Fist.
 Careful placement of carbide cutters and a concave steer face allows you to "rock" back and forth through the cobble so your tool doesn't snag and get stuck in place.
-Iron Fist doesn't have steering capabilities, but if you hit a boulder head-on it does an admirable job of boring straight through.
+Iron Fist doesn't have steering capabilities, but if you hit a boulder head-on, it does an admirable job of boring straight through.

 Most jobs in soft, abrasive rocks like sandstone or limestone can also be done with an Eagle Claw SD bit.
-The three aggressive teeth on an Eagle Claw rock bit (or other tough drill bits for sandstone) can gouge and penetrate softer rock formations, allowing you to still drill and steer through them.
+The three aggressive teeth on an Eagle Claw rock bit (or other tricky drill bits for sandstone) can gouge and penetrate softer rock formations, allowing you to still drill and steer through them.
 But it can be slow-going.
-If you just have a patch of limestone or encounter it occasionally, then an Eagle Claw — and patience — may work just fine.
+If you have a patch of limestone or encounter it occasionally, then an Eagle Claw — and patience — may work fine.

-Hard rock: Tricone
+Hard rock: Tri-cone

-If you know that you'll be drilling through rock like shale, hard limestone or granite for a serious distance, a tricone bit (also called a roller-cone bit) should be your go-to.
-A PDC bit would also work as long as the rock doesn't get too hard — in that case, it's best to stick with a tricone bit.
+If you know that you'll be drilling through rock like shale, hard limestone, or granite for a serious distance, a tri-cone bit (also called a roller-cone bit) should be your go-to.
+A PDC bit would also work as long as the rock doesn't get too hard — in that case, it's best to stick with a tri-cone bit.

 Find the Right Rock Drilling Bits for Your Job at Melfred Borzall